luatil/100-days-of-cuda/README.md

 I believe the problem is that launching multiple kernels require multiple accesses to main memory.

+#### Day 52

+Started worked on composing the DrawLine and DrawCircle function through the use of AlphaBlending.

+But I still need to remember all of this shaping functions and shader style programming.
+Think I would've remembered more of it.

 ### Notes

 ### Compiling directly to ptx